-Sexual Molestation: $800,000 recovery in June 2014 for a woman who was molested by another patient at a Chicago area hospital.
+Sexual Molestation: $800,000 recovery for a woman who was molested by another patient at a Chicago area hospital.
 Attorney Dean Caras was able to prove that the hospital did not provide adequate security, nor did they comply with their own guidelines regarding patient interaction.

 - Harvard College Faces Probe for Alleged Mishandling of Sexual Assault Cases